rdkcentral/firebolt-certification-app/docs/Execution.md

 ## Modes of communication

-Different modes of communication offer flexibility in test approach, tailored to specific testing needs.
+Different modes of communication offer flexibility in test approach, tailored to specific testing needs, for example invoking a device.version request would return SDK version if ran via SDK communication mode, and it'll be skipped if invoked in communication mode.

 ## SDK Mode
  Invoking APIs using the Firebolt SDK.